 Included Meals: Breakfast

 If you wish to forego a day of walking, today is the day.
-You can transfer with your luggage directly to Richmond, home to England’s second largest cobbled market square, a stunning Norman castle, a splendid Georgian theater, and dramatic ruins.
-It is easy to while away a day exploring this traditional town dripping with English heritage.
+You can transfer with your luggage directly to Richmond, home to England’s second-largest cobbled market square, a stunning Norman castle, a splendid Georgian theater, and dramatic ruins.
+It is easy to while away a day exploring this traditional town that drips with English heritage.

 Accommodation: The Fleece, Richmond